LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

 ### Steps

-1. Spin up a local cluster to run the detector service:
+1. Spin up a local cluster to run the detector service and run the bash scripts:

    ```bash
    bash infra/kind/up.sh
    ```

    The script creates a kind cluster and installs Prometheus and Grafana.
-Start the demo shop separately with:
+Start the demo shop separately with: (*If the shop is already running there may be an error and the simplest thing to do is to clost the previous connection of the shop by going to the terminal and entering Ctrl + C.*)

    ```bash
    cd demo-shop